 - assignment, transfer, licensing or sale of one or more of the assets, rights, shares, distribution systems or services to a third party authorised by the Commission;

-- limitation or restriction on providing specific services or selling specific goods, or the marking off of the geographic area in which these can be provided or the type of customers to which they can be offered;
+- limitation or restriction on providing specific services or selling specific goods, or the marking off of the geographic area in which these can be provided or the types of customers to which they can be offered;

 - an obligation to supply specific products or render specific services under non-discriminatory terms and conditions to specific customers or other competitors;

 - introduction, elimination or modification of the clauses contained in the written or oral contracts with their customers or suppliers; and